ThreeEyedGod/hmpfr/README.md

 mpfr 4.2.1, icu4c 74.2, gmp 6.3.0 (use brew to install in each case)

 ## Specific
 -- Note the changes in cabal for demo; have gcc point to clang16 (use sudo ln -sf /opt/homebrew/opt/llvm@16/bin/clang-16 /usr/     local/bin/gcc) ; ensure mpfr's path (use brew list mpfr) is on the path.
-Ditto with gmp.
+Ditto with gmp. ensure DYLD_LIBRARY_PATH and PKG_CONFIG_PATH are pointing right

 -- GHC version greater than what's noted above do not work